Museum of Martyrdom of the Blessed Father Jerzy Popiełuszko: History

-Expositions
+Exhibitions

 The museum consists of three rooms.
 The first room presents Fr Jerzy Popiełuszko's childhood and youth, the corridor leads to the "Solidarity" period, while the second room shows the emotions connected with strikes and masses celebrated for the homeland, a period of persecution, harassment and spying on the clergy.
 The last stage is the story of Father Jerzy's kidnapping and martyrdom.

 The first two rooms are a combination of panoramic cinema, television, elements of animation, sound and lights.
 The screen presents films, reconstructions, fragments of a feature film, stagings with actors, archival materials from Polish newsreels and three-dimensional photographs which are presented by a virtual guide.

-The third room is interactive, providing a multimedia map of the world, where we can see all the places connected with the Blessed.
-Here you can browse through the museum's resources.
+The third room is interactive, providing a multimedia map of the world which includes locations associated with Father Jerzy.
+The room also contacts the museum’s records.

 The museum provides information about the priest's life and activity, as well as a description of the cult of the "Solidarity" chaplain after his martyrdom.